Skip to content

 Define agents by business function, evaluate them on business outcomes.
 "What role does this agent play?" is a better first question than "which model should I use?"

 Start at the bottom.
 Get the data substrate right before you build the Knowledge Core.
 Deploy Governance Middleware before you give agents real execution permissions.
 Add AgentOps before you scale.
-The order matters — every layer you add makes the one below it more powerful, and that compounding only works if the layers were designed to talk to each other.
-The architecture is the strategy.
+The order matters because each layer depends on the one below — and that dependency only pays off if the layers were designed to share state from the start.